SmingHub/Sming/Sming/building.rst

 3. Delete ``Makefile-user.mk``
 4. If the project uses any Arduino libraries, set the :envvar:`ARDUINO_LIBRARIES` variable

 **Targets** You can add your own targets to component.mk as usual.
-It’s a good idea to add a comment for the target, like this::
+It's a good idea to add a comment for the target, like this::

    ##@Building